abbreviatedman/diner/README.md

 2. Clearer docs for those who've never used Redux before.
 3. The ability to incorporate middleware. ("Specials"?)
 4. The ability to combine reducers. ("Hire a head chef"?)

+Want to help?
+Do one of those things!

+Have your own ideas for how to improve diner?
+Do one of _those_ things.

 Later!
 -Colin